-SONM appears to have undergone a complete business transformation, changing from Sonim Technologies (rugged enterprise communications) to DNA X, Inc. with dramatically deteriorating financials.
+SONM appears to have undergone a fundamental corporate transformation, changing its name from Sonim Technologies to DNA X while experiencing substantial revenue decline and severe cash deterioration.

 Operating leverage kicking in — revenue growth outpacing cost growth, a hallmark of scaling businesses.